 - Environment.
 Provides display and management of AssetsAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers., Asset GroupsAsset groups are administratively created objects that group similar assets for specific purposes., VulnerabilitiesA known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security., and Configuration IssuesAn identified configuration of software that is deployed, or features of software that is in use, which is known to be insecure..
 See Asset Management, Vulnerability Assessment, and Configuration Issues Management for more information.

 - Reports.
 Provides display and management of reports which are the result of export data that you can find in assets, asset groups, alarms, events, vulnerabilities, and configuration issues.
 You can also choose the format of the report (HTML and CSV).
 There are also Compliance and Event Type Templates.
 See USM Anywhere Reports for more information.

 - Data Sources.
 Provides options to view and manage deployed USM Anywhere Sensors, the AlienVault Agent, AlienApp, PluginsPlugins specify how to collect and normalize raw information from devices to create events that can then be analyzed to determine threats and vulnerabilities., and Sensor Apps.
 See USM Anywhere Sensor Management, The AlienVault Agent, AlienApps Guide, Plugin Management, The Graylog (GELF) Sensor App, The Syslog Server Sensor App, and Windows Event Collector Sensor App for more information.

 - Settings.
 Provides options to view and manage credentials and system events.
-There are administration options which let you manage users and asset fields, display the system status, schedule jobs, and manage orchestration rules.
+There are administration options which let you manage users and asset fields, display the system status, schedule jobs, validate your OTX key, and manage orchestration rules.
 You can also display the data about your subscription and connect your USM AnywhereA SaaS security monitoring solution that centralizes threat detection, incident response, and compliance management across your cloud and on-premises environments. to USM CentralA federation console that enables centralized security monitoring for multiple AlienVault USM Anywhere and AlienVault USM Appliance deployments. environments.

 Provides access to the system configuration, the user profile information, the help link, and the bookmarked items: